itvgenomics/pimba_smk/README.md

 After that, you need is to set the /path/to/your/database/ in the config variable `marker_gene` and run the bash script like this example:

 `bash pimba_smk_main.sh -p paired_end -r /path/to/your/database/ -g yes -l no -t 8 -c config/config.yaml -d .`

+## Manual curation

+This mode is optional but recommended.
+If create_excel is set to 'yes' in the config.yaml file, PIMBA will create an excel sheet to flag inconsistent OTU/ASV records.
+Instructions for manual curation can be found in the `manual_curation_guide.pdf`.

 ## References